Electronbeam-welders

 SOLUTIONS with Effective, Powerful Advice

 Tip!: There is a market for used and reconditioned Electronbeam-welders, which, being less complicate than new equipment, cost much less and may still provide basic capability to perform EB Welding.
-More skill is probably required but good results can be anticipated if controlled with adequate non destructive inspection.

-Electronbeam-welders and HIGH ENERGY density equipment are a very specialized and quite sophisticate type of hardware set up to employ and exploit sources of concentrated heat precisely directed to provide narrow and possibly deep joints in a variety of situations.
+They are set up to employ and exploit sources of concentrated heat precisely directed to provide narrow and possibly deep joints in a variety of situations.

-The stream of highly energetic electrons upon impinging on the workpiece yield their kinetic energy to the metal rapidly elevating the temperature to melting and vaporizing levels, thereby providing the conditions for a useful weld to be performed.
+That elevates rapidly the temperature to melting and vaporizing levels, thereby providing the conditions for a useful weld to be performed.

 In most of the Electronbeam-welders the most impressive feature is the vacuum chamber, twice as large as the work one wishes to perform, taking into account the movements of the workpiece relative to the gun.